Viatical Settlement Texas

 Not sure if a viatical settlement is a right move for you or your loved one?
 Here are some things to keep in mind.

-1. You’ll get a one-time payout much higher than the cash surrender value through a viatical.
+1. Receive a one-time payout that is typically much higher than the cash surrender value of your life insurance policy.

-2. Help pay for medical expenses such as medical premiums, treatment, or long-term care.
+2. Use the funds to cover medical expenses such as health insurance premiums, treatments, or long-term care.

 As you can see, viatical settlements can be very beneficial for seriously ill people who need financial assistance.